yakomaxa/micanpymol/README.md

 # micanpymol
-Wrapper to run mican from pymol
+Wrapper to run mican from pymol (currently only for pymol with python3.x)

 You need mican binary in your PATH.